olimorris/onedarkpro.nvim/README.md

 ```

 ### Configuring plugins

-> **Note:** For a full list of plugins supported in the theme, see the plugins [folder](https://github.com/olimorris/onedarkpro.nvim/tree/main/lua/onedarkpro/plugins)

 By default, all of the plugins supported by the theme are loaded at runtime.
 Specific plugins can be disabled as follows: